 Thailand is full of tempting foods and social activities.
-From the street stalls with the ultimate sticky rice, to the markets with everything deepfried you can imagine.
+From the street stalls with the ultimate sticky rice to the markets with everything deep-fried you can imagine.
 The boozing nightlight brings its fair sure.
 Pretty much everything to send your pancreas packing into a party.
 So how can you indulge and enjoy the local cuisine, while still staying on track with your fitness and fat loss goals?

 So we all know how tough it can be to avoid alcohol here in Thailand.
-But the good news is that you can add it into your clean eating lifestyle.
+But the good news is that you can add it to your clean eating lifestyle.
 You just have to remember this one small word “moderation”.

 - Limit your alcohol consumption to special events.
 (Friday and Saturday nights are not special events)

 - Plan your meals.
 This will help with overeating and snacking while you’re drinking.
-NO end of the night dirty kebab (or Pad Thai).
+NO end-of-the-night dirty kebab (or Pad Thai).

 - Slow your pace.
 Order a glass of water between every alcoholic drink.
 This simple strategy may cut your total consumption in half and allow you to stay out longer.